DFKI-NI/unsupervised-concept-drift-detection/README.md

 Fully unsupervised concept drift detectors detected substantial changes in the patterns encoded in data streams by observing the feature space only.
 If left unaddressed, these changes could render other models deployed on the data stream unreliable.
-This repository contains multiple fully unsupervised concept drift detectors, a framework to test various configurations of these detectors on real-world data streams from the literature and the raw results from our experiments.
+This repository contains multiple fully unsupervised concept drift detectors, a workflow to test various configurations of these detectors on real-world data streams from the literature and the raw results from our experiments.
+The results of this study are fully reproducible with this repository, following the steps outlined below.

 The implemented concept drift detectors are:
 - Bayesian Non-parametric Detection Method (BNDM) [[doi]](https://doi.org/10.1145/3420034)